MastilovicRadoslav/MastilovicRadoslav/README.md

 - 📫 How to reach me **radoslav930@gmail.com**

-- ⚡ Fun fact **Grade: 9.00/10,
+- ⚡ Fun fact **
+    Grade: 9.00/10,
-    Activities and societies: "In my free time, I enjoy physical activities like working out at the gym and running.
-I am also a passionate movie enthusiast and love spending time watching various film genres."Activities and societies: "In my free time, I enjoy            physical activities like working out at the gym and running.
-I am also a passionate movie enthusiast and love spending time watching various film genres."
+    Activities and societies: In my free time, I enjoy physical activities like working out at the gym and running.
+I am also a passionate movie enthusiast and love spending time watching various film genres.
     I recently graduated with a Bachelor's degree in Applied Software Engineering from the Faculty of Technical Sciences in Novi Sad.
 During my studies, I developed strong skills in software development, problem-solving, and project management.
 My practical experience     includes various projects available on my GitHub profile.

     I am passionate about leveraging my technical skills to create innovative solutions and contribute to meaningful projects.
 I am also committed to staying updated with the latest industry trends and technologies.